Seerow0/-MK-II-Nicholas-J-Website-/README.md

-type in fa to locate the symbols to change on website, even the bottom with made with heart by on the bottom _theme.scss change the light mode and dark mode colors
+type in fa to locate the symbols to change on website, even the bottom with made with heart by on the bottom _theme.scss change the light mode and dark mode colors/symbols

 https://fontawesome.com/v4/icon/github
 https://seerow0.github.io/W2/ https://youssefraafatnasry.github.io/portfolYOU/docs/